Thursday, February 6, 2025

 It makes sense to be moving in a similar direction to other central banks, such as the Fed and the European Central Bank (ECB) to limit fluctuations in the pound, which can cause inflation to rise or fall..

-The fed followed this up in early November by reducing its policy rate by a further 0.25 percentgage points.
+The fed followed this up in early November by reducing its policy rate by a further 0.25 percentgage points before announcing another cut in December leaving the funds rate at 4.5 per cent.

 What base rate means for savings and mortgage rates?